BjoernLoetters/Jar-Jar-Parse/documentation/docs/home/installation.md

 <dependency>
     <groupId>io.github.bjoernloetters</groupId>
     <artifactId>jjparse-core</artifactId>
-    <version>1.2.3</version>
+    <version>1.2.4</version>
 </dependency>
 ```

-You can always find the latest version on Maven Central or on the project’s GitHub releases page.
+You can always find the latest version on Maven Central or on the project's GitHub releases page.

 ---